Rose Decided to Rise

 Morbidly Obese, Feet Hurting, and Just Not Taking it Any More

 After taking the dress off its hanger, she placed the hanger on the rack closest to her, and then held the dress against her one more time.
-She could almost feel the laughter of the onlookers, and that of the mannequin to her left.
+She could almost feel the much louder laughter of the onlookers, as well as laughs from the mannequin to her left.
 The mirror in front of her showed the same two women standing in awe, still gasping behind her in disbelief.
 Were they in charge of and responsible for the safekeeping of all the tiny flowered dresses?
 Maybe they were being paid to keep fat women from ripping out the seams of any and all clothing.
 Staring into the mirror while watching the women, Rose geared her insides for trouble when the younger onlooker left in a hurry after whispering something to the older one.
 She draped the tiny dress over her large bosoms, smoothing it while turning left, then right, just for show.
-The faux-wrap style dress covered only the middle portion of her size 46 chest and hung no father down her front than her 34-inch waist.
+The faux-wrap style dress covered only the middle portion of her size forty-six chest and hung no father down her front than her thirty-four-inch waist.

 When the younger onlooker returned, she brought with her a brown-haired woman whose store name-tag said “Marie Lewis.”
 Rose could hardly wait to see which clothing-store policy the store’s employee was going to accuse her of having broken.
 Perhaps the “looking at regular-sized clothing while fat” one.